Anyone who has fulfilled certain requirements can run for office to be the United States P.

-There are zero academic qualifications in order to become the US President.
+There are zero academic qualifications to become the United States .
 You may have a Law degree from Harvard or not have finished school.
-Everyone has an equal right to run as President despite their qualifications.
+Everyone has an equal right to run for regardless of their qualifications.

-While you might expect a massive list of requirements and clauses to make sure we get the best possible candidates, that isn’t the case.
+While you might expect a massive list of so that we get the best possible candidates, that isn’t the case.

 2020 was the perfect year for highlighting the lack of restrictions and the potential need for further amendments.

 Meanwhile, Kanye West put himself in the running, showing that anyone that wants to run can at least try.
-The reason for this comes down to the wording of the US Constitution.
+The reason for this comes down to the wording of the .

-- US President has to have a minimum age of at least 35 years old
+- The has to have a minimum age of at least 35 years old

-- US President has to have been a resident of the United States for 14 years.
+- The must have been a United States resident for 14 years.

-It is also why UK PM Boris Johnson could run if he moved to the US, reclaimed his dual-citizenship, and waited 14 years.
+Fun Fact: ex-UK Prime Minister Boris Johnson could run for president if he moved to the US, reclaimed his dual citizenship, and waited 14 years.

-Furthermore, there are some interesting questions about the term “natural-born citizen.”
+Furthermore, there are some interesting questions about the term “natural-born .”

-For example, those born in Puerto Rico after 1940 are natural-born citizens and eligible to run for President.
+For example, those born in Puerto Rico after 1940 are natural-born citizens and eligible to run for .

 However, military bases in foreign countries aren’t considered US soil, so children born there aren’t natural-born citizens.
 Instead, they gain citizenship from their parents.
 Subsequently, they cannot run for because their birthplace is not considered US soil.

-There are factors that the American public would consider highly important when choosing a candidate, yet they aren’t mentioned in the current regulations and guidelines.
+There are factors that the American public would consider highly important when choosing a , yet they aren’t mentioned in the current regulations and guidelines.

 - An upper age limit for candidates.